 #8.
 Decrease Cancer Risks

 - Hormone residues in food that can increase the risk of different types of cancer.

 - Pesticides that are known carcinogens.

 - Toxins that affect us at a cellular level.

-- Further unknown risks which develop over time and over long
+- Further unknown risks which develop over time and over long-term consumption.

 #9.
 Increase Your Energy